RomanBoegli/godbbench/README.md

 Two examples of custom scripts already exist in this repository.
 The first is named [`merchant`](./scripts/merchant/) and represents the popular data scenario of a merchandising company that sells products from suppliers to their customers using orders.
-This use case is predestinated for a relational DBMS since due to its popular nature it is well understood and can concludingly be modeled as a database schema (see ERD image in chapter [Relational Database Systems](#relational-database-systems)).
+This use case is predestined for a relational DBMS since due to its popular nature it is well understood and can concludingly be modeled as a database schema (see ERD image in chapter [Relational Database Systems](#relational-database-systems)).
 Alternations to this schema are rather unlikely which makes it legitimately rigid.
-Therefore one must state that running benchmarks using this biased data scenario does not provide valuable insights when comparing relational and graph-based DBMS.
+Therefore, one must state that running benchmarks using this biased data scenario does not provide valuable insights when comparing relational and graph-based DBMS.
 The reason why the `merchant` script nonetheless exists in this repository simply serves the act of establishing an understanding of how to write such custom scripts.
 However, this script will be disregarded during the showcase.

 The second custom script example is called [`employees`](./scripts/employees/).
 Measured on the number of entities it seems to be less complex than the `merchant` script as it holds only one entity representing employees of a company.
-However, it introduces a recursive relationship that models the organisational hierarchy, commonly known as the chain of command.
+However, it introduces a recursive relationship that models the organizational hierarchy, commonly known as the chain of command.
 The image below represents this data scenario in both relational and graph-based.

 <p align="center"> <img src="./docs/assets/employees_schema.svg" width="60%"/> </p>
 <h6 align="center">Relational and Graph-Based Representation of Organsational Hierchary</h6>

-Looking at the right hand side visualization, it follows that the data scenario of the `employees` script creates a *directed acyclic graph*.
+Looking at the right-hand side visualization, it follows that the data scenario of the `employees` script creates a *directed acyclic graph*.
 As relational and graph-based DBMS should be able to handle this data scenario, it provides a more fair challenge to them.
-Therefore, this script will showcase the benchmarking with several different iteration counts in this chapter, directly followed by the result discussion.
+Therefore, this script will showcase the benchmarking with different iteration counts in this chapter, directly followed by the result discussion.

 ### System Specifications

 All benchmarks are conducted on a [MacBook Pro (2019, 2.8 GHz Quad-Core Intel Core i7, 16 GB RAM)](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i7-2.8-quad-core-13-mid-2019-touch-bar-specs.html).
-The three databases at focus (MySQL, PostgreSQL and Neo4j) were setup with Docker exactly as documented in an earlier chapter.
+The three databases at focus (MySQL, PostgreSQL and Neo4j) were initialized (setup) with Docker exactly as documented in an earlier chapter.
 The images used are the official database images which are available for download in the [Docker Hub](https://hub.docker.com/search?q=).
 No improvements or modifications have been made to these images.
 Additionally, no other applications were running during the benchmarking process except Docker and a terminal window.